 The quantity of online tools is overwhelming, so look into tools that minimize effort.
 Some social media tools cross post, for instance, posting a single photo to Twitter, Instagram and Facebook in one click, so you don’t have to do the same thing three times.
 In your Ravelry profile, link Ravelry projects to blog posts to drive traffic to your website.
 Video tutorials on YouTube let people know you exist and drive people to buy.

 Create a storefront on an established, plug-and-play platform like Etsy to learn the ropes of online selling.
-Carefully read the terms of service for any and every online marketplace, which take a percentage of every sale and have other fees and restrictions.
-Create your own website with a simple, type-and-click content management system like WordPress, a word-processor like interface that publishes text and images to the web with the click of a button.
+Carefully read the terms of service for any and every online marketplace, which takes a percentage of every sale and has other fees and restrictions.
+Create your own website with a simple, type-and-click content management system like WordPress, a word-processor-like interface that publishes text and images to the web with the click of a button.
 Build your own online store with a platform like Shopify, which makes inventory management and online payment straightforward.

 Attractive product photos are critical to generating online sales.
 High-quality cameras are cheap and available on smartphones, but there is a lot to learn.
 Product photography classes are offered on Craftsy.com and at some fiber festivals and retreats.